SamuelDiazBidot/Chat/README.md

 # Chat App
 An attempt to write my own toy chat app using Elm.
-The web app comunicates with a web server using web-sockets.
+The web app comunicates with [this](https://github.com/SamuelDiazBidot/Chat-Server) web server implemented with clojure using web-sockets.

 ![](demo.gif)